stone-payments/Dlp.Connectors/README.md

   - DateTimeExtensions
     - ChangeTimeZone(): Converts a DateTime object to the specified TimeZone.
 Daylight Saving Time are calculated automatically.
     - SystemTimeZones(): Get all the available timezones from system.
-    - ToIso8601String(): Converts the DateTime objeto to an ISO8601 string.
+    - ToIso8601String(): Converts the DateTime object to an ISO8601 string.

   - ObjectExtensions
     - Clone(): Creates a new instance of the current object without references to the original.